 - 1. In the New Job or Edit Job Wizard, click Workload in the left pane. - 2.
 On the workload page, select Custom Test from the drop-down list. - 3.
 Select the Mix test executes ... option. - 4.
 Click the Add Test button.
 The test is added to the workload and the test Summary page displays. - On the Summary page, click the link beside Custom Mix Load Scenario to add transactions.
-See Transactions Tab on page 96 for more information. - 6.
+See Transactions Tab on page 98 for more information. - 6.
 Then specify the weight for each transaction. - 7.
 Or you can select the Test Options tab to modify all test options.
 Review the following for additional information:

 Tab Description Transactions tab Modify the transactions and the transaction mix for the test.
-See Transactions Tab on page 96 for more information.
+See Transactions Tab on page 98 for more information. occ manadations rab on page 30 for more information.
 User Load tab Modify the number of users per test iteration.
-See Specify User Load on page 132 for more information.
+See Specify User Load on page 134 for more information.
 Timing tab Specify sampling, pre-sampling, and user start-up times for the test.
-See Timing Tab on page 98 for more information.
+See Timing Tab on page 100 for more information.
 Advanced tab Specify Repository options, error handling, and database checkpoints for the test.
 You can also specify a file to execute at the beginning or end of each iteration.
-See Advanced Tab on page 99 for more information.
+See Advanced Tab on page 101 for more information.

 8. After specifying options for this test, you can add another test to the job, configure job setup options, save and close the job, run the job, or schedule the job.
-For more information about each of these steps, see Quickstart; Create a New Job.
+For more information about each of these steps, see Quickstart: Create a New Job.